vmware-archive/vra-api-samples-for-postman/Endpoint Configuration/README.md

 ## Available Use Cases (v7.3 only)

+### Register new endpoint type

  * Register new endpoint category
  * Register new endpoint type

+### Create new endpoint
- * Creates new endpoints
+ * Create new endpoint (sample for vSphere endpoint)
- * Creates new endpoints with an association
+ * Create new endpoint with an association (sample for NSX with vSphere)

+### Edit endpoint
+ * Get endpoint by id (make sure to copy the data of this API call)
+ * Edit endpoint (sample for a basic vSphere endpoint, replace the data retrieved in first call and then edit desirable values)

 NOTE: Only available for vRealize Automation 7.3 onwards